-There are endless ways in which employees can be recognized and feel valued.
+There are endless ways in which employees can be recognized and feel valued to help with caregiver retention.
 What’s most important is implementing a benefits package that is a reflection of your agency’s culture.
 If you advertise and recruit under the premise that staff are the heart of your business, be sure that you’re putting action behind your words.

 Ask Your Team

 Because all people are unique, the type of recognition that is meaningful varies by person.
 One person may be motivated by the opportunity to earn higher hourly pay, another person may be motivated by the opportunity to improve their skills through further training opportunities, and still another person may feel valued as an employee with public recognition of a job well done.
 As an employer, it’s imperative to survey staff to find out what incentives, recognition and benefits are most meaningful to them.

 Equally important, make it a point to take a detailed annual dive into the benefits and recognition your agency currently offers.
 If there is a benefit that isn’t being taken advantage of, determine if that’s because employees don’t know about it, or if it’s because your team isn’t interested in that particular perk.
 This annual inventory can be a cost savings to your agency and can also help ensure your benefits and recognition programs are aligned with the values and interests of your team.